SFGLab/nf-hichip/README.md

 Very important information regarding chipseq data!

 If you don't have additional chipseq experiment results (in form of narrowPeaks), you need to put "None" in the last column - and the pseudo-chipseq will be called from HiChIP data.
+Also, remember that the pipeline is using chromosomes in "chrX" form.
+Peaks files need to be consistent with that as well.

 If you have chipseq data, but don't have the peaks called yet, you can use ChIP-Seq processing part of the pipeline by calling: